Thirty Years On

 2012 - The Curries launch Facebook and Twitter pages to enhance communications.
 New media outlets prove invaluable to engaging with the worldwide family.
 Immediate growth experienced.

 - Constructed and dedicated the MacMhuirich Memorial Cairn at Stilligarry on the Isle of South Uist built from stones provided from Curries around the world.
-Event covered by BBC Alba.
+Event covered by BBC Alba television.
 Renowned piper Alan MacDonald from the Isle of Uist composers a new signature pipe tune, "The Clann Mhuirich."
 The song premieres at the cairn dedication ceremony.

 - The Society and the Ceolas School in South Uist co-host a ceilidh at the Dark Isle Hotel in Benbecula.